 Being a homeowner comes with unexpected expenses.
 If something broke down in your apartment, it was the landlord's job to fix it.
 Now those unexpected expenses fall on you.
 For that reason, be sure you have a rainy day fund set aside so that if an unexpected expense does arise, you won't have to dip into your savings.

 3. How Long Will You Live in the House?

 This is an important question to answer, as it helps determines what type of mortgage is better suited to your needs.
 For example, if this is your very first home and you only intend on staying for a few years, an adjustable-rate mortgage may be the route for you.

 Most people purchase more than one home in their lifetime, so decide if this is a starter home for you or if you think you'll be in it for the long run.
 While you don't need to figure out the exact amount of time you'll live there, it's helpful to have an idea, especially if you're purchasing the home with your significant other.
 Everyone needs to be on the same page!

 4. Do You Know Your Mortgage Options?

 Now it's time to delve into the choices you have.
-30-year options, 15 years, VA mortgages, conventional loans, adjustable rates - the list goes on!
+30-year options, 15 years, VA mortgages, conventional loans, adjustable rates . . .
+The list goes on!
 We explain and simplify the most popular loan products here.